GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 **Before trying to copy piggyback locations from below it’s recommended to check what the schematics say (3.0.1 Schematics & Diagrams).**

+**PLEASE NOTE THE OFFICIAL SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN**

 By way of context, if looking inside the machine from the back, the left of the power switch is the brew switch.

+**Below is a snippit of the power switch which is in the schematics**

 On the power switch - wire in the middle left as LIVE and middle right as GND

 ![image](https://user-images.githubusercontent.com/53577819/154979422-f78d41c4-87f4-4474-ab68-a3466d5e9e5e.jpeg ':size=350')

-The above translates to the following (**please be aware the image below has top connectors removed for clarity)**:
+The above translates to the following **(please be aware the image below has top connectors removed for clarity)**:

 ![image](https://user-images.githubusercontent.com/53577819/154979529-eae513b2-00e3-40c9-a581-47be4da68edc.jpg ':size=350')

 If above standard schematics do not work it can be that your wiring is different.
 It is recommended to use a multimeter to test.

 ![image](https://user-images.githubusercontent.com/53577819/154982423-82b4bdb4-ca78-4077-90c0-77b349c8c3d2.JPG ':size=350')

 * Set it to 600V~ (AC) as shown above and test the connectors on the switches
 * Just wiggle the connector on the switch out a touch to expose a tiny bit of metal where you put your lead on